The video explains the basics of the Swiss education system. The settings allow you to display subtitles in Arabic, Italian, Persian or Tigrinya.

 A single major is the subject which accounts for the entire duration of your course (modules worth 180 ECTS at undergraduate and 120 ECTS at Master’s level).
 It is not possible to take up a minor subject alongside a single major.

-• Social services
+• Social worker

 • Statutory declaration